Close Menu

 As part of our work to understand young people’s civic learning and participation, we have been tracking major trends about the youth vote and sharing key data on election week about young people’s participation, priorities, and choices at the ballot box.

-Here’s some of what we know about young voters immediately following the election.
+Here’s some of what we know about young voters based on data available in the days and weeks following the election.

 Data + Analysis: Young Voters in 2024